 All people and golf swings are different, there are no two alike.
-There is not one cookie cutter swing or fix that fits everyone.
 I will work with each student to determine their own golf goals and work to create a repeatable swing with the most consistent results.
 Golf is a lifelong sport that can be enjoyed for years either for competition, recreation, or health benefits.
 By having a fundamentally sound swing it makes the game much more enjoyable and reduces the chance of injury down the road.
 When it comes to golf each student has different goals and expectations and I enjoy working with each student individually to set goals and work together to achieve them.

 - 4 Time Washington State Golf Championships (18th, 3rd, 8th, 5th)

 - 3 Time North Central Washington District Golf Champion

 - 2011 Graduated from the University of Idaho with BS in Marketing and Professional Golf Course Management

 - 2011 Became a Class A PGA Member

 - 2012 Became the 1st Assistant Golf Professional at Eugene Country Club